 From these reports the only sensible treatments available would be through clinics or nurses administrating hopefully medicines that treat the disorders.

-Matthew Kruah, one of the so-called burial boys,
+Matthew Kruah, one of the so-called burial boys, who helped inter victims of Ebola |

 The New York Times reports Benedict Carey, in Ghana and another places in Africa nurses are being trained as well as community support systems to help people with these problems.
 The reality is there will never be enough doctors.
 People can still be helped if nurses, therapists can be trained to see what the doctor sees to prescribe the right medicine and dose; and then monitor the progress and make changes like the doctor would.
 Support could be given by training pastors, the most educated in an area, to run support groups.
 Online education would be one of the best ways to get to meet people connected to good ideas about support groups.
 AA could train people to run groups for alcohol and drugs abuse.